20 Favorite Oregon Hikes

 The next time you’re driving the Oregon Coast Scenic Highway and want to take a side trip with the kids, follow the Siuslaw River near Florence to Sweet Creek Falls.
 The trailhead is easy to find, and the trail is mostly flat.
 I love this trail because of its numerous waterfalls.
 Kids of all ages will be impressed with waterfalls around every bend.
 In the summer, take off your shoes and wade in the cool water.
 This is a kid favorite!

 Best hike for a scenic view: The Watchman Peak Trail at Crater Lake National Park (Southern Oregon)

 Everyone’s bucket list should include Crater Lake.
 If you are a hiker and want to find one of the best views in the National Park, follow the Watchman Peak Trail to the top.
 The trail is steep, but not terribly long and there are places to rest along the way.
 At the top of trail you’ll find an active fire lookout tower and a spectacular view of the lake.

 Best waterfall hike: McKenzie River Trail (Central Oregon)

-This isn’t just the best waterfall hike, this is the best hike for ancient lava flows, crystal clear water, hot springs, natural wonders..
-I’ve been on this trail as a hiker and a mountain biker and every person I have ever come across was friendly.
+This isn’t just the best waterfall hike, this is the best hike for ancient lava flows, crystal clear water, hot springs, natural wonders… I’ve been on this trail as a hiker and a mountain biker and every person I have ever come across was friendly.
 It is the iconic forest trail.
 It’s one of the most popular trails in Oregon, yet never crowded.
-Just west of Clear Lake is Sahalie Falls; this wheelchair-accessible waterfall has a viewing platform and those who are up for hiking can venture down the trail to Koosah Falls.
-The round-trip hike between the Sahalie Falls parking area to Koosah Falls is about 1 mile.
+Just west of Clear Lake is Sahalie Falls, a stunning waterfall with a wheelchair-accessible viewing platform just off the parking lot.
+Those who are up for hiking can venture down the 1-mile loop trail to Koosah Falls.

 Best historic hike: Fort Stevens (Astoria, North Coast)